gravitational/teleport/rfd/0095-teleport-key-agent-extension.md

 An Extension response can be any custom message, but failures should result in `SSH_AGENT_EXTENSION_FAILURE`.
 Unsupported extensions should result in an `SSH_AGENT_FAILURE` response to differentiate from actual extension failures.

-**TLS Certificate Extension:**
+**Teleport Identity Extension:**

-This extension requests a TLS certificate from the agent matching the provided public key.
-Clients should provide the public key part of a Teleport certificate, since a matching TLS certificate should be available in the local agent's key store.
+This extension requests a partial Teleport Identity from the agent matching the provided public key and Teleport identifiers.
+Clients should provide the public key part of a Teleport agent key, since a matching TLS certificate should be available in the local agent's key store.
+The Teleport cluster, proxy, and user can also be found in the Teleport agent key.

 For session requests that require per-session MFA, clients can provide the `require_mfa` flag to issue a single time use mfa-verified certificate.

         byte            SSH_AGENTC_EXTENSION
-        string          tls-cert@goteleport.com
+        string          identity@goteleport.com
         string          public key SHA
+        string          proxy
+        string          cluster
+        string          user
         bool            require_mfa

 The returned x509 certificate can be used to perform a TLS handshake.

         byte            SSH_AGENT_SUCCESS
-        string          certificate contents
+        string          TLS certificate

-**Trusted CAs Extension:**

-This extension requests a list of trusted CA certificates.

-        byte            SSH_AGENTC_EXTENSION
-        string          ca-certs@goteleport.com

-The retured x509 certificates can be used to form a TLS CA pool.

-        byte            SSH_AGENT_SUCCESS
-        string[]        certificate contents list
+        string[]        trusted CA certificate

-**Known Hosts Extension:**

-This extension requests a list of known hosts.

-        byte            SSH_AGENTC_EXTENSION
-        string          known-hosts@goteleport.com

-The retured known hosts can be used to perform an SSH host key callback.

-        byte            SSH_AGENT_SUCCESS
         string[]        known hosts contents

 #### SSH Agent Key Constraint Extensions

-For Per session MFA, we *could* add an `ssh-cert` extension with the same structure as the `tls-cert` extension above, but we'd be missing a great opportunity.
+For Per-session MFA SSH certificates, we *could* include the SSH certificate in the extension response above, but we'd be missing a great opportunity.
 Instead, we can add a new [key constraint extension](https://datatracker.ietf.org/doc/html/draft-miller-ssh-agent#section-4.2.6.3) to add per-session MFA functionality into the Teleport Key Agent in a way that would work with `ssh` as well.
 This would extend per-session MFA functionality to OpenSSH integrations, including [OpenSSH Proxy Jump](https://github.com/gravitational/teleport/issues/17190).

+This constraint will not be supported by the standard SSH Agent, so this extension's impact will be limited.
+In this implementation, this key constraint will only be utilized in remote connections initiated with `tsh ssh --forward-agent=local`.
+In order for users to utilize this key locally - e.g. `tsh login && ssh node-with-per-session-mfa` - we would need to introduce a `tsh agent` to replace the user's standard SSH agent on their local machine.
+I will leave this topic for a future RFD, if desired.

 **Extension Structure:**